Why an Atlas of Torture?

-The Atlas of Torture is a resource for States, civil society organisations, researchers and human rights defenders and the public at large.
-It provides for the possibility to access information, learn exchange and get involved in the fight against torture and ill-treatment.
-The Atlas of Torture, however, does neither map individual cases nor analyse the phenomenon of torture and ill-treatment.
+The Atlas of Torture is a resource for States, civil society organisations, researchers, human rights defenders and the public at large.
+It provides for the possibility to access information, engage in learning and exchange and get involved in the fight against torture and ill-treatment.
+The Atlas of Torture, however, neither maps individual cases nor analyses the phenomenon of torture and ill-treatment.
 Rather it encourages users to use the available data for their own analysis.

 The core element of the new Atlas of Torture is a user-friendly database on the situation of torture and ill-treatment and how it can be prevented.
 The database provides information on: